Tanore Upazila: Economy

-Agricultural covers approximately 22,665 hectares including 21,295 cultivable hectares.
-The main crops are paddy, potato, wheat, maize, tomato, brinjal, onion and garlic.
+Agriculture covers approximately 22,665 hectares, including 21,295 cultivable hectares.
+The main crops are paddy, potato, wheat, maize, tomato, brinjal, onion, and garlic.
 Rice is the staple food.
-Mango and jack fruit are cultivated.
+Mango and jackfruit are cultivated.

 Administration

 Tanore Upazila is divided into Mundumala Municipality, Tanore Municipality, and seven union parishads: Badhair, Chanduria, Kalma, Kamargaon, Pachandar, Saranjai, and Talanda.
 The union parishads are subdivided into 211 mauzas and 169 villages.

 Education

 The literacy rate of Tanore Upazila is 72.31%.
-The area offers 127 primary schools (49 government and 78 non-government), 62 high/junior-high schools, 18 colleges (including 2 technical and vocational colleges) and 28 madrasas.
+The area offers 127 primary schools (49 government and 78 non-government), 62 high/junior-high schools, 18 colleges (including 2 technical and vocational colleges), and 28 madrasas.

 Transport

 The Tanore sub-district can be reached by road.
 No railway connection is present.
-Tanore Upazila Parisad is approximately 30 kilometers away from the Rajshahi Bus stand.
-In the rainy season, the Shiba river is used to transport goods to this upazila.
-The area has 216km of metalled road, 51km semi-metalled road and 427km unmetalled road.
+Tanore Upazila Parisad is approximately 30 kilometers away from the Rajshahi bus stand.
+In the rainy season, the Shiba River is used to transport goods to this upazila.
+The area has 216 km of metalled road, 51 km of semi-metalled road, and 427 km of unmetalled road.